 BIOL2515 | Anatomy & Physiology I | 4 credits |

 Anatomy & Physiology I: Human Anatomy and Physiology I introduces the structure and function of the human body with an emphasis on normal health.
 This course includes a review of cellular biology, cellular transport, cell reproduction and basic biochemistry.
 Topics covered include tissues, the integumentary system, skeletal system, articulations, muscular system, and nervous system.
-(MnTC Goals 2 & 3) (Prerequisite: Recent High School Biology or BIOL1001 or equivalent) (4 credits: 3 lecture/1 lab) Download the Course Outline |
+(MnTC Goals 2 & 3) (Prerequisite: BIOL1200 or equivalent) (4 credits: 3 lecture/1 lab) Download the Course Outline |

 BIOL2516 | Anatomy & Physiology II | 4 credits |